Choosing the Right Cut: A Faceter’s Guide

 Maximum Potential Shape

 First, determine the maximum potential shape of your rough.
 This will simplify the rest of your decisions and choosing the right cut.
-For help with preforming your gem, see “The Minimum Cutting Technique for Gemstones.”
+For help with preforming your gem, read my article on the minimum cutting technique.

 Brilliance is the goal of every faceter.
 After all, no one wants to spend that much energy on a lackluster gem.
 However, brilliance is one of the least understood principles of gemology.
 The term refers to how much light is reflected from the inside of a gem, expressed as a percentage.
 For example, a measurement of 86% means that 86% of the light entering the stone is returned to the viewer.